osisoft/PI-Adapter/V1/Configuration/Message logging configuration.md

 To change the logging configuration complete the following steps:

-1. Update the parameters of the message logging configuration JSON file that you want as needed.
+1. Open the _Logging.json_ file of the component for which you want to change logging.

+2. Update the parameters as needed.
 For example, the _OmfEgress_Logging.json_ file:

     ```json
     {